-A portion of the proceeds of the Fiscal 2015 FF Bonds is expected to be applied to redeem the First Resolution Bonds of the Series, maturing on the dates and in the aggregate principal amounts set forth in "APPENDIX I - TABLE OF REFUNDED BONDS" (the "Refunded Bonds").
+A portion of the proceeds of the Fiscal 2015 GG Bonds is expected to be applied to purchase or redeem the First Resolution Bonds of the Series, maturing on the dates and in the aggregate principal amounts set forth in "APPENDIX I - TABLE OF REFUNDED BONDS" (the "Refunded Bonds").
 Pursuant to an Escrow Agreement between the Authority and The Bank of New York Mellon (the "Escrow Trustee"), the Authority will deposit cash and/or Defeasance Securities in trust with the Escrow Trustee.
+A portion of the proceeds will be used to purchase Refunded Bonds on the closing date of the Fiscal 2015 GG Bonds.
 The Defeasance Securities will bear interest at such rates and will mature at such times and in such amounts so that, together with any uninvested cash held by the Escrow Trustee, sufficient moneys will be available to make full and timely payment on the principal of, and interest on, the Refunded Bonds on the respective redemption dates (the "Redemption Dates") set forth in "APPENDIX I - TABLE OF REFUNDED BONDS".
 Upon such irrevocable deposit, the Refunded Bonds will be deemed to be no longer Outstanding and will no longer be entitled to the benefit of the pledge and lien established by the First Resolution or to payment from Revenues of the System.
 The Authority will direct the Trustee to pay the principal of and interest on the Refunded Bonds on the respective Redemption Dates unless the Refunded Bonds have been previously purchased and retired.
 See "APPENDIX I - TABLE OF REFUNDED BONDS".